Frog Baby Fountain (Ball State University): History

 Currently, the statue resides in a fountain close to the university's library for safekeeping.

 Students no longer rub the statue's nose for good luck, but they have started a new Frog Baby tradition.
 Now, students will dress her up based on the changing seasons.
 During the winter months in particular, it is frequently seen sporting scarves and knit hats to keep her warm.
 To take further precautions from damage, security cameras have been installed around the fountain.
 Although these security cameras are not meant to be discreet, mishaps occur every now and then.
 In 2009, the statue was vandalized with chalk.
 The drawer drew a pink bikini on the statue.
 In fall of 2012 Frog Baby was vandalized again when a student sprayed painted her metallic gold.
 The university removed the statue to be cleaned and restored.
 Frog Baby was returned to her pond in the spring of 2013 just in time for graduation.
+On April 10 2024, Barstool Ball State shared three images of Frog Baby vandalized yet again—this time draped in flowers, along with a dildo and blue plastic bags affixed to its waist with black tape.
+Barstool, whom captioned the post "Look how they’ve massacred my boy", noted in a comment that they are "not glorifying this act at all", urging students to "not put sex toys on a brass statue of a child".

 In 1999, four people attempted to steal Frog Baby.
 While the statue itself was not stolen, the thieves caused approximately $10,000 in damages to the exhibit and four of the surrounding frogs were taken from the fountain.
 All four missing frogs were later found and returned.